Extracting Event Temporal Relations via Hyperbolic Geometry: Preliminaries

 {\smallernormal } $x\in \mathbb{D}^n$, $\|\cdot\|$ denotes the Euclidean norm, and $g^E$ denotes the Euclidean metric tensor.
-The geodesics (i.e., the shortest path between two points) on the Poincaré ball are all intersections of circles with the unit ball $\mathbb{D}^n$ perpendicular to the boundary sphere.
-Based on the metric tensor $g^{\mathbb{D}}_x$, the distance of two points $x,y\in \mathbb{D}^n$ is defined as \cite{nickel2017poincare}:
+A two-dimensional Poincaré model is called a Poincaré disk.
+A geodesic (i.e., the shortest path between two points) on the Poincaré disk is an arc, which is part of a circle perpendicular to the boundary circle.
+Based on the metric tensor $g^{\mathbb{D}}_x$, the distance of two points is defined as \cite{nickel2017poincare}:

 {\smallernormal } The Poincaré norm is the distance between the origin and the given point:

 {\smallernormal } Also, an angle $\angle ABC$ in the Poincaré model can be derived as \cite{ganea2018cones}: